-The effect of inclusion of the above bodies on the Group Balance Sheet is to reduce both Reserves and Net Assets by £2.129 million, representing the Council's share of the net liabilities in these entities.
-As above, this reflects the combined pension liability of these organisations.
-This liability has reduced from 2012/13 due to no further liability for the Police and Firemen's Pension Schemes.
+The effect of inclusion of the above bodies on the Group Balance Sheet is to reduce both Reserves and Net Assets by £5.451 million representing the Council's share of the net liabilities in these entities.

-All of the above associates consider it appropriate that their Statement of Accounts should follow the "going concern" basis of accounting.
+All of the above subsidiaries and the associate consider it appropriate that their Annual Accounts should follow the "going concern" basis of accounting.